kbedell/quest-vtt/README.md

 # Quest-VTT
-**An implementation of the Quest roleplaying system for Foundry Virtual Tabletop**
+**A CC BY 4.0 implementation of the Quest roleplaying system for Foundry Virtual Tabletop**
 ***
 ## What is this?
 Quest-VTT is an implementation of The Adventure Guild's [Quest roleplaying system](https://adventure.game/) for Foundry Virtual Tabletop!

-Thanks to the Adventure Guild's [Quest Creators Resource](https://www.adventure.game/creators-license) (and license), we're able to include the rules, character sheets, and _limited descriptions_ for things like classes, abilities, and items with this Foundry game system.
-Full descriptions from the Quest Game Book are **not included**.
+Our current release includes:
+* Fill-in-the-blank character profiles with built-in d20 rolling (that posts annotated results to chat!)
+* HP and Adventure Point trackers
+* A sortable 12-slot inventory system
+* A flexible Roles and Abilities system for your characters
+* When paired with the compendium module (based on content from the [Quest Creators Resource](https://www.adventure.game/creators-license)),
+    * _Limited descriptions_ for roles, learning paths, and abilities from the base game

+Full descriptions and content from the Quest Game Book are **not included** (see the FAQ below for more details).
 Please support The Adventure Guild and consider [purchasing a copy of Quest](https://www.adventure.game/digital-edition) if you like what you see!

 ## Recommendations for Creating New Content
 If you want to create new roles, ability paths, ability effects, or effect roll ranges, I highly recommend doing it in the following order: